bdrumheller/xkcd-d/README.md

 9. Enjoy!

 ##How to Use
-* Once xkcd'd is enabled, simply search with either Google or Bing and xkcd articles will automatically appear if they exists one that is relevant to your search
+* Once xkcd'd is enabled, simply search with either Google or Bing and xkcd articles will automatically appear if there exists one that is relevant enough to your search.